-The term ion has a very different meaning in chemistry class as it does in text, but we’re here to walk you through the various meanings, how they’re used and more.
+The term ion has a very different meaning in chemistry class as it does in a text, but we’re here to walk you through the various meanings, how they’re used, and more.

 Ion Definition In Text – When texting friends, “ion” means “I don’t” in shorthand.

 Ion Definition For Snap – On the Snapchat platform “ion” is slang and shorthand for the words “I don’t” as a way to shorten the word.